Tyrrrz/DiscordChatExporter/.docs/Token-and-IDs.md

 > **Warning**:
 > **Do not share your token!**
 > A token gives full access to an account.
 To reset a user token, change your account password.
-To reset a bot token, click on "[Regenerate](#how-to-get-a-bot-token)"
+To reset a bot token, click on [Regenerate](#how-to-get-a-bot-token) in the bot settings.

 ## How to get a User Token